 A project will meet this objective within a HUD MID location since the Commonwealth is required to use funds for costs related to unmet needs in the MID areas resulting from qualifying disasters.
 The Commonwealth is required to spend at least 80% of all CDBG-DR funds to benefit the HUD-identified MID areas.
-HUD provided the Commonwealth with the following HUD-identified MID areas in the Allocation Announcement Notice: Graves County, Hopkins County, Breathitt County (41339), and Warren County (42101).
-Kentucky has decided to expand the HUD-identified MID areas in ZIP codes 41339 and 42101 to include the entire counties of Breathitt and Warren.
+See section 2.5.4 for the designated HUD mid areas for the 2021 and 2022 allocations..